 Attribution methods are inconsistent compared to one another \citep{krishna2022disagreement, neely2022song, kamp-etal-2023-dynamic}, which makes it challenging to interpret a backbone model.
 Possible underlying biases, such as the preference for certain lexical classes and their position in the input, may not only affect model understanding but also the cognitive processing of the presented explanations.
 For example, \citet{jacovi-etal-2023-neighboring} carry out a user study showing that lexical and positional information of highlighted tokens are indicative of the way humans value explanations as important.

 Lexical bias in attribution methods has been explored in a handful of tasks, such as sentiment analysis and deception detection \citep{lai2019many}, and reading comprehension-based question answering \citep{ramnath2020towards}. \citet{kamp-etal-2024-role} investigate the disagreement among attribution methods by mapping explanations to lexical classes.
-They find, on a natural language inference task, that methods may have different biases towards e.g. nouns, determiners and punctuation but still converge to the same syntactic phrase.
+They find, on a natural language inference task, that methods may have different biases towards e.g.\ nouns, determiners and punctuation but often still converge to the same syntactic phrase.
 They speculate that position bias might be induced by the proximity to an important token.
-The problem is related to the work of \citet{ko-etal-2020-look, ben2024impact}, who show that the position of signal words in the input induces a bias towards a specific target class. \citet{xiao2023efficient} find strong attention scores (\textit{sinks}), on initial tokens LLM inputs, irrespective of their semantics. \citet{eshuijs-etal-2025-short} instead find that in a sentiment analysis task, the first most informative word in a signal span receives the most attention in decoder-only models, hence overruling the weight of the word's position in the span.
+The problem is related to the work of \citet{ko-etal-2020-look} and \citet{ben2024impact}, who show that the position of signal words in the input induces a model bias towards a specific target class. \citet{xiao2023efficient} find strong attention scores (\textit{sinks}), on initial tokens LLM inputs, irrespective of their semantics. \citet{eshuijs-etal-2025-short} instead find that the first most informative word in a span receives the most attention in decoder-only models, hence overruling the weight of the word's position in the span.

-The fact that biases are observed on specific tasks raises the question to what extent biases are task- and data-dependent; some contrasting findings by \citet{attanasio2022benchmarking} versus \citet{atanasova2020diagnostic} seemed to indicate a task-dependent component in the source of disagreement.
-We differ from previous work in that we assess both the lexical and position bias in a controlled setting to isolate the findings at best from task-related aspects.
+The fact that biases are observed on specific tasks raises the question to what extent biases are task- and data-dependent; some contrasting findings by \citet{attanasio-etal-2022-benchmarking} versus \citet{atanasova2020diagnostic} seem to indicate a task-dependent component in the source of disagreement.
+We differ from previous work in that we assess both lexical and position bias in a controlled setting to isolate the findings from task-related aspects.
 To our knowledge, we are the first to do so.